filebrowser/filebrowser/www/docs/configuration.md

 Where `https://recaptcha.net` is any provider you want.

-> [!CAUTION]
->
-> Note that you **always** need to set the `--auth.method` flag when changing authentication configurations and that it will completely overwrite your current settings.
-[This is a known issue.](https://github.com/filebrowser/filebrowser/issues/715)

 ### Proxy Header

 If you have a reverse proxy you want to use to login your users, you do it via our `proxy` authentication method.
 To configure this method, your proxy must send an HTTP header containing the username of the logged in user: